ali-hue-byte/EncodeX/README.md

 ### Features in this Prototype ✅
 - Text encryption and decryption
 - Password strength checking
-- File Encryption
+- File Encryption and Decreption
+- Save Encrypted or decrypted data
 - Modern UI built with XAML and WPF
 - Color Changing animations (*More animations coming soon!*)

 ### Upcoming Features 🚀
-- File decryption

 - Folder encryption and decryption
-- Encrypted file/folder saving
 - More surprises!

 ---